-(1920 - )
+(1920 - 2021)

-Wayne Thiebaud is best known for his iconic still lifes of “all-American” foods and products, such as cakes, pies, sandwiches, cosmetics, and toys.
-He is also celebrated for his vertiginous San Francisco cityscapes and his richly hued views of Northern California.
+Wayne Thiebaud was best known for his iconic still lifes of “all-American” foods and products, such as cakes, pies, sandwiches, cosmetics, and toys.
+He is celebrated for his vertiginous San Francisco cityscapes and his richly hued views of Northern California.
 Known for his plain-spoken style and self-deprecating sense of humor, Thiebaud is linked to the long tradition of painting from observation.

-Wayne Thiebaud is a recipient of the National Medal of Arts and a member of the American Academy and Institute of Arts and Letters.
+Wayne Thiebaud was a recipient of the National Medal of Arts and a member of the American Academy and Institute of Arts and Letters.
 In 2001, he was honored with a retrospective and monograph organized by the Fine Arts Museums of San Francisco.
 The show traveled to the Whitney Museum of American Art, New York City, Phillips Collection, Washington, D.C, and Modern Art Museum of Fort Worth, Texas.
 His work is held by major museums in the United States and abroad.